someparty/someparty/source/articles/2021-06-20-underneath.html.markdown

 ###[Ilusión](https://ilusion.bandcamp.com): *Ilusión* EP
 ==Preview and purchase at [Bandcamp](https://ilusion.bandcamp.com/album/ilusi-n-ep)==

 Rick Aube's played in several of Ottawa's gritter punk-adjacent groups over the years, including Blemish, [Chloroform](https://chloroforming.bandcamp.com/), [Omerta](https://omertapunk.bandcamp.com), and his namesake [Aube](https://bleunuit.bandcamp.com/).
-Based in Montreal, Aube recently debuted material from a new solo project that seems destined to evolve into a full band - an addictively low-fi, scrappy hardcore EP under the name [Ilusión](https://ilusion.bandcamp.com).
+Based in Montreal, Aube recently debuted material from a new solo project that seems destined to evolve into a full band - an addictively lo-fi, scrappy hardcore EP under the name [Ilusión](https://ilusion.bandcamp.com).
 You can pick up his five-song debut at Bandcamp now.

 The set, recorded in February at Montreal's Marsonic Studios, is due on cassette soon through the Tunisia-based non-profit tape label [A World Divided](https://awd-tapes.bandcamp.com/).